supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/Transcripts/Episode 5 Transcript - Edited Podcast.md

 John Pendergrast (20:37)
 Mm-hmm.

-Tim Samson (20:40)
-Thank you.
-I'm

-a moment to thank here.
-I'm going to a to you I'm a you for being here.
-I'm going to to you for for I'm going to for

 Shaun McKeogh (20:44)
 you know, that company that doesn't invest a lot of money or a lot of time into people.
 Well, they're going to be the ones that invest just one hour in the new employees in service training, right?
 What impact can one hour of training have